qihongl/learn-hippo/README.md

 ### Simulation 6

 This simulation re-use the models trained in simulation 2.
 First, you need to re-evaluate the model on some different conditions.
-In
 ```sh
 python eval-group.py
 ```